Fajr International Film Festival

 Iran's annual Fajr International Film Festival (جشنواره بینالمللی فیلم فجر), or Fajr Film Festival (little: FIFF; جشنواره فیلم فجر), has been held every February in Tehran since 1983.
 The festival is supervised by the Ministry of Culture and Islamic Guidance.
 It takes place on the anniversary of the 1979 Islamic Revolution.
 The awards are the Iranian equivalent to the American Academy Awards.

 The festival has been promoted locally and internationally through television, radio and webinars; speakers have come from the United States, the United Kingdom, and Germany.

 Organizations contributing to the event have included the Farabi Cinema Foundation, Iran film foundation, Press TV, HispanTV and Iran's multi-lingual film channel IFilm.
 From 2015 to 2022, the festival was bifurcated into two festivals, a national festival in February, which was notable for premieres of the most important domestic movies, and an international one, which was held in April.

 Since 2022, the national and international segments have been merged again, with the combined festival taking place from 1 to 11 February every year.

+The regular host site of the Fajr International Film Festival, was held at Milad Tower.

 Eligibility

 Entries into the International Competition section must not have premiered in Central Asia, Caucasia or Anatolia (with the exception of the country of origin), or the Middle East to be considered.
-Films entered into the competitive sections must have completion dates in the years 2019-2020, while Popular Genre Films, and Docs in Focus, and Special Screenings must have completion dates within 2018-2020.
+Films entered into the competitive sections must have completion dates in the years 2019–2020, while Popular Genre Films, and Docs in Focus, and Special Screenings must have completion dates within 2018–2020.
 Feature films must have a running time of greater than 70 minutes, while short films must not exceed 15 minutes running time.
 Films cannot be submitted if they have been submitted in a previous edition of the Festival.